-- Salsalate tablets, USP is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery (See WARNINGS).
+- Salsalate tablets are contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).

-Salsalate, is a nonsteroidal anti-inflammatory agent for oral administration.
-Chemically, Salsalate (salicylsalicylic acid or 2-hydroxybenzoic acid, 2-carboxyphenyl ester) is a dimer of salicylic acid; its structural formula is shown below.
+Salsalate USP, is a nonsteroidal anti-inflammatory agent for oral administration.
+Chemically, Salsalate, USP (salicylsalicylic acid or 2-hydroxy-benzoic acid, 2-carboxyphenyl ester) is a dimer of salicylic acid; its structural formula is shown below.

-Inactive Ingredients: Colloidal Silicon Dioxide, D&C Yellow #10 Aluminum Lake, Hypromellose, Microcrystalline Cellulose, Sodium Starch Glycolate, Stearic Acid, Talc, Titanium Dioxide, Triacetin.
+Inactive Ingredients: Colloidal Silicon Dioxide, D&C Yellow #10, Hypromellose, Microcrystalline Cellulose, Sodium Starch Glycolate, Stearic Acid, Titanium Dioxide, Triacetin.

 Salsalate - Clinical Pharmacology